-Students in the Global Studies Program are required to take 15 credits of certified Global Studies courses that support the program outcomes listed in Appendix A. A faculty member interested in having a course certified for the Global Studies Program must demonstrate that it incorporates the following outcomes.
+Students in the Global Studies Program are required to take 15 credits of certified Global Studies courses that support the program outcomes listed in Appendix A. A faculty member interested in having a course certified for the Global Studies Program must demonstrate that it incorporates at least 2 of the following outcomes.

 Upon completion of the course, students will be able to: